Overview

 FULFILLED ORDERS

-The multi-step transaction process achieved a 94% completion rate, excluding cancellations and refunds.
-Feedback from users revealed that the structured workflow and clear status indicators were key to keeping their transactions on track.
-Sellers especially appreciated how these features simplified what could have been a complex process, making it easier to stay organized and deliver on their commitments.
+The transaction process had a 94% completion rate, excluding refunds.
+User feedback cited that the structured workflow and clear status indicators were key to keeping transactions on track.

 +112